A robust methodology for long-term sustainability evaluation of Machine Learning models: Introduction

-We argue that this lack of comprehensiveness in sustainability recommendations for AI systems does not stem from a careless or sloppy construction of the regulations themselves, but rather from an actual absence of suitable evaluation protocols that are formal, model-agnostic, reproducible, and grounded in real-life usage protocols for the ML lifecycle.
-The authors of this preprint are aware of a single regulatory standard for measuring AI sustainability, namely UNE 0086 \cite{UNE0086_2025}, which limits evaluation to the epoch-batch training paradigm of supervised learning systems, rendering it useless for any task or type of learning that deviates from that standard.
+We argue that this lack of comprehensiveness in sustainability recommendations for AI systems does not stem from a careless or sloppy construction of the regulations themselves, which are well-intended and intentionally designed on a high level of abstraction.
+Instead, this methodological gap arises from an actual absence of suitable evaluation protocols that are formal, model-agnostic, reproducible, and grounded in real-life usage protocols for the ML lifecycle.

+While there exist different regional and international proposals or technical reports for standardisation of AI sustainability assessment, a comprehensive inspection reveals these are in practice focused on proposing what aspects and units of metrics ought to be measured (e.g. Kw/h of energy, gCO$_2$eq of emissions, m$^3$ of employed water on cooling), defining the different scopes of emissions or defining what constitutes a Life Cycle Assessment.
+The AI Action Summit report, which centralized and reviewed different ISO, ITU and other organizations' standards, directly stated that there still exist \textit{``a number of normative gaps relating to AI sustainability''} and that, beyond mere unit definitions, it is still necessary to ``develop common environmental indicators that are measurable or can be estimated for each lifecycle stage of AI system resources'' \cite{itu_aiforgood_standardization_ai_sustainability2025}.

 Although many researchers and companies have made it a habit to report efficiency figures and comparisons (e.g., in terms of emitted $CO_2$), we identify two major pitfalls in how this is done in the literature: